malmgrek/nixos-configuration/README.md

 ## Installation

 ### On VirtualBox
-1. Legacy boot partition according to NixOS Manual instructions
+1. Legacy boot partition according to NixOS Manual instructions (no `swapon`)
 2. Install a minimal NixOS
 3. Clone, source, and `nixos-rebuild`
+   - Currently `fileSystem` in `hardware-configuration.nix` must be manually changed

 ## Notes